 Almost all pharmacies offer passport photograph services can be taken in the pharmacy but the prices vary from store to store.
 The closest pharmacy to the College is at St Luke’s Pharmacy (2min walk).

 Our English language requirements vary depending on the programme.
-To find out more about our English language entry requirements, please visit: http://www.gcd.ie/english-language-requirements
+To find out more about our English language entry requirements, please visit: https://www.griffith.ie/global/study-at-griffith/english-language-entry-requirements

 The College does not accept packages on behalf of students.
 Students should be advised to have packages sent to their residential address only.